Sawera557/SImple-Python-Scripts/README.md

 # SImple-Python-Scripts
-Simple programs using python libraries
+Simple programs using python libraries.

+## First Program
+### Find Hash of strings and image files.